William Henry Ireland: First forgeries

-"This Solemn Mockery"
+"This solemn mockery"

-In 1795, Ireland became bolder and produced a whole new play—Vortigern and Rowena.
+In 1795, Ireland became bolder and produced a whole new play, allegedly written by Shakespeare, entitled Vortigern and Rowena.
 After extensive negotiations, Irish playwright Richard Brinsley Sheridan acquired rights for the first production of the play at London's Drury Lane Theatre for £300, and a promise of half of all profits to the Irelands.

 Sheridan read the play and noticed it was relatively simplistic compared to Shakespeare's other works.
 John Philip Kemble, actor and manager of Drury Lane Theatre, later claimed he had serious doubts about its authenticity; he also suggested that the play appear on April Fool's Day, though Samuel Ireland objected, and the play was moved to the next day.

 Although the Shakespeare papers had prominent believers (including James Boswell), sceptics had questioned their authenticity from the beginning, and as the premiere of Vortigern approached, the press was filled with arguments over whether the papers were genuine or forgeries.
 On 31 March 1796, Shakespearean scholar Edmond Malone published his own exhaustive study, An Inquiry into the Authenticity of Certain Miscellaneous Papers and Legal Instruments, about the supposed papers.
-His attack on the papers, stretching to more than 400 densely printed pages, showed convincingly that the papers could be nothing other than modern forgeries.
+His attack on the papers, stretching to more than 400 densely printed pages, showed convincingly that the papers were nothing other than modern forgeries.
 Although believers tried to hold their ground, scholars were convinced by Malone's arguments.

 Vortigern and Rowena opened on 2 April 1796, just two days after Malone's book appeared.
 Contemporary accounts differ in details, but most agree the first three acts went smoothly, and the audience listened respectfully.
 Late in the play, though, Kemble used the chance to hint at his opinion by repeating Vortigern's line "and when this solemn mockery is o'er."
 Malone's supporters had filled the theatre, and the play was greeted with the audience's catcalls.
 The play had only one performance, and was not revived until 2008.